DrLex0/FFCP-GCodeSnippets/README.md

 For this to work, inside your WSL environment you must have a command `wslpath` that converts Windows paths to their Linux equivalent.
 This is automatically the case if you have Windows 10 version 1803 or newer with a standard WSL image.
 If not, follow the instructions in the file `poor_mans_wslpath.txt`.

-Open the `make_fcp_x3g` script in a text editor and set “`GPX`” to the *Linux file path* pointing to the *Linux gpx binary* you installed before.
-To know its path, you can execute “`which gpx`” in a Linux terminal.
-If this does not return anything, GPX is not (correctly) installed.\
+Open the `make_fcp_x3g` script in a text editor and modify it according to its instructions until you hit the “`No user serviceable parts`” line.
+Important: each time you need to specify the path to a program or script, specify the *Linux file path* where you placed that program (e.g. gpx) or script inside the WSL Linux environment.

-You could optionally edit the other parameters of this script if you know what you're doing.
-Then save this modified script inside the Linux filesystem.
-Ensure both the script and gpx binary are executable (`chmod a+x make_fcp_x3g`).
+When done, save the modified `make_fcp_x3g` inside the Linux filesystem.
+Ensure both the script and gpx binary (if needed) are executable (`chmod a+x make_fcp_x3g`).

-Then, create a BAT wrapper script, any text editor will do.
+Then, create a BAT wrapper script in your Windows filesystem, any text editor will do.
 Save the following content under the file name `slic3r_postprocess.bat`:
 ```
 set fpath=%~1
 set fpath=%fpath:'='"'"'%